< /> < /> < /> < />

 Male sexual arousal depends on processes that involve your hormones, brain, nerves, blood vessels and muscles.

-While ED symptoms can be caused by heavy smoking and alcohol consumption, The Mayo Clinic has identified several other physical and psychological causes of erectile dysfunction.
+While ED symptoms can be caused by heavy smoking and alcohol consumption, The Mayo Clinic has identified several other physical and psychological factors that can affect erectile function [9].

 • Atherosclerosis (clogged blood vessels)